 RK&K provided a multi-disciplinary erosion response, led by Laura (Lori) Magoon, PE, David Black, PE and Robert Dunning, to address the severe stream bank erosion and scour at the southbound I-895 bridge crossing Herring Run in northeast Baltimore, Maryland.

-Ahead of our presentation at the ASHE Mid-Atlantic Spring Technical Conference, our team discussed innovation, and how successful strategy and planning leads to resilient and sustainable solutions for clients.
+Our team discussed innovation, and how successful strategy and planning leads to resilient and sustainable solutions for clients.

 Why is scour mitigation so important?
 What would the public notice at a site like this if scour went unchecked?